en6age/en6age.github.io/about.md

 ---

 Thank you for taking the time to visit my website.
-I'm jW, an aspiring security researcher and "whitehat" in my own definition that is based in the wonderful locale of London.
+I'm jW, an aspiring security researcher and "whitehat in my own definition" based in the wonderful locale of London.
 This is more a memorabilia than a blog of sorts, but I'll do my best by constructing thoughout PoC's.

 ### More Information